allabux21/gwright99.github.io/openshift4/01a-configuration-nightmare.md

 At this point, I had spent hours looking for material on the web and was quickly losing confidence that my previous successes were actually successes at all.
 Had I even been running podman as rootless like I thought I was?

-#### Problem 5: Figuring out if I was executing as root or non-root
+#### Problem 6: Have I been executing as root or non-root?
-I needed to be confident that WSL2 account was a user-type and not root-type.
+I needed to be confident that WSL2 account was a user-type and not root-type since this was going to affect which files I had to update.

 I ran `whoami` to confirm that my user account was active, and then ran `id` to retrieve my UID & GID.
 The sytem returned `uid=1000` and `gid=1000`.
-I double-checked this running `cat /etc/passwd/` and confirmed there was a root account with UID/GID 0, whereas my user account was another discrete entry with UID/GID 1000.
+I double-checked this by running `cat /etc/passwd/` and confirmed there was a root account with UID/GID 0, whereas my user account was another discrete entry with UID/GID 1000.
 I was confident I was not the root user (_although I was still a bit suspcious if the use of 'sudo' to invoke podman commands was having some unintended effect_).

+Now that I had confirmed I needed to follow the rootless implementation path, it meant I could ignore the files in `/etc/containers/` (because these were mean for the root user) and focus on edits in the `~/.config/containers/containers.conf`.
+Since I had seen the `cgroup2` entry when I checked my cgroups, I assumed this meant I was running v2 and should configure accordingly (_I happened to be wrong.
+More on that later_).

-Since I'm trying to get rootless working, I need to go edit `$HOME/.config/containers/containers.conf`.
-I then navigated to the 'engine.runtimes' portion of the file, commenting out the `runc` array and uncommenting the `crun` array.
+ I commented out the `runc` array and uncommented the `crun` array.
 ```bash
 # Paths to look for a valid OCI runtime (runc, runv, kata, etc)
 [engine.runtimes]